kubevela/kubevela.github.io/docs/end-user/components/cloud-services/provision-and-consume-cloud-services.md

 This tutorial will talk about how to provision and consume Cloud Resources by Terraform.

-> ⚠️ This section requires your platform engineers have already enabled [add-on 'terraform/provider-alicloud'](../../../install#4-optional-enable-addons).
+> ⚠️ This section requires your platform engineers have already enabled [cloud resources addon](../../../reference/addons/terraform).

 ## Supported Cloud Resource list